 Was tigerish in his midfield work, snapping away at the heels of Rubin's attacking triumvirate with intent.
 Set up an opening for his side through his combative style, although it ultimately came to nothing.

-Battled hard up front as the Latics.
-Starved of possession at times, failed to offer any meaningful service to the isolated frontman but his dominance over Sharonov in the air proved he was up for the fight.
+Battled hard up front as the Latics, starved of possession at times, failed to offer any meaningful service to the isolated frontman but his dominance over Sharonov in the air proved he was up for the fight.
 Was hauled off in the second half.

 Was sometimes slightly erratic in his punching and when coming for the ball but made some clever saves.
-Could do nothing about Powell's powerful equalizer.
+Could do nothing about Powell's powerful equaliser.
 Made a stunning stop to deny Fortune late on.

 The more settled of the two central defenders.
 Struggled at times with the frenetic pace of some of the host's attacks but generally dealt well with what was thrown at him.

 Looked to get forward at every opportunity and his side benefited from his left-wing ventures with the opening goal after his sublime cross.
 Did not neglect his defensive duties either.
 Looked like he had a point to prove on these shores after a time to forget at Liverpool.

 Looked nervous whenever Holt came near him.
 Struggled in the aerial battle and was fortunate his side did not concede after Watson had robbed him of the ball in the first half.

 Did very well to contend with the double threat of Beausejour and Crainey down the left.
 Did not give the Chilean the freedom he longed for on the counter.

 Knitted the play together in the hole between midfield and attack.
 Showed a vast range of passing but did not always offer enough support to Prudnikov up top.